Trismegiste/ZeroKelvin/README.md

 We should design classes and model how we think the business and in no way how one ORM wants to implement its object <=> database mapping.
-The learning curve is awful (to get perfs) and we suffer too much constraints to design our model.
+The learning curve is awful (to get perfs) and we suffer too much constraints to evolve our model.

-On the other
-hand, PHP can serialize and store any complex object even with cyclic references in session without coding anything.
+On the other side, PHP can serialize and store any complex object even with cyclic references in session without coding anything.
 Do you see the gap ?

 So I design this lib.
 [DokudokiBundle][1] was a first attempt but it is more suited for a full stack framework due to its complication.
 This ODM is simpler.